Why plan ahead?

 These might not be easy topics to think about but, by discussing your wishes with your family, you could be saving them from having to help doctors make difficult decisions later on without knowing what you would have wanted.

-If your partner or relatives know, for example, that you don't want to be resuscitated and this has been documented in advance, it can help them understand this and make sure doctors and other health professionals looking after you know this too.
-They will all know they are helping you to get what you want or not have treatment you don't want.
+For example, if your partner or relatives know you do not want to be resuscitated and it's been documented in advance, it can help them understand this and make sure doctors and other health professionals looking after you know this too.
+They'll all know they're helping you get what you want or not have treatment you do not want.

 How can I plan ahead?

-There is no set way of planning ahead, but there are some useful steps you can take.
-It may help to read the Planning for your future care (PDF, 292kb) booklet produced by the National Council for Palliative Care.
+There's no set way of planning ahead, but there are some useful steps you can take.

 - starting the conversation with your partner, family, carers and health professionals

-- exploring your options, such as where you can choose to be cared for – this will probably involve talking with health professionals and other experts, especially if you have any particular questions or worries
+- exploring your options, such as choosing where you want to be cared for – this will probably involve talking with healthcare professionals and other experts, especially if you have any particular questions or worries

 - thinking about what your wishes and preferences are